5 Tips For Helping Your Aging Parents Get Organized

 There is, understandably, an emphasis on lessening the physical demands of people as they advance in age.
 Reducing stair climbs and removing unwieldy furniture are certainly necessary steps, but they shouldn’t overshadow the need to reduce their mental strain as well.

 Helping your aging parents sort through important files, streamline access to vital information, and cut down on intangible clutter that can accumulate amid a swirl of bills, membership dues, and other paperwork, is equally important.
+There's also a possibility your parent may need to enter a facility to receive extra care, perhaps assisted living or nursing home, which could make getting them organized a bit more urgent.
 Here’s our guide to some of the key steps you can take to get this process started.

 Mental Health Note: If your parent has a problem with hoarding or letting anything go, which then leads to arguments and fights, it could be signs of a much more serious problem that requires outside assistance.
 You should look into hiring a professional organizer to help act as a buffer and make this a positive (or at least productive) experience.